ywang-math/ywang-math.github.io/outreach.md

 ### Directed Reading Program

-<p> I have been a mentor for the <a href = "https://web.sas.upenn.edu/math-drp/"> Directed Reading Program </a> for undergraduate students for the following topics:<br>
+<p style="text-align: left"> I have been a mentor for the <a href = "https://web.sas.upenn.edu/math-drp/"> Directed Reading Program </a> for undergraduate students for the following topics:<br>

                                 - Fall 2023: Algebraic geometry with Chenglu Wang <br>